top of page

 How many people in the U.S. have lost their lives due to a traffic related crash from 2020-2024?

 From 2020-2024 a total of 189,532 people in the U.S. lost their lives in traffic related crashes.
-The corresponding loss of life is more than the 2020 U.S. Census population of Fountain, Colorado every year.
+The corresponding loss of life each year is more than the 2020 U.S. Census population of Fountain.

 How many people lost their lives due to a traffic related crash in Colorado during 2024?